bwssytems/ha-bridge/README.md

 ## UPNP Emulation of HUE
 This section will discuss the UPNP implementation of this bridge based as much as can be for the HUE.
 ### UPNP listening
-The HA Bridge default UPNP listner is started on port 1900 on the upnp multicast address of 239.255.255.250.
-All ethernet interfaces that are active are bound to and the repsonse port is set to the one given on the command line above or the default of 50000.
+The HA Bridge default UPNP listener is started on port 1900 on the upnp multicast address of 239.255.255.250.
+All ethernet interfaces that are active are bound to and the response port is set to the one given on the command line above or the default of 50000.

 The listener will respond to the following body packet that contain the following minimal information: